Fedez: Career

+In December 2024, Fedez was announced as one of the participants in the Sanremo Music Festival 2025 with the song "Battito".
+He finished in 4th place.

-As of July 2022, Fedez has 63 entries in the Italian Billboard Hot 100 chart.
+As of July 2022, Fedez has 63 entries in the Italian singles chart.

 Personal life

 Fedez proposed to Chiara Ferragni, an Italian fashion blogger and entrepreneur, on 6 May 2017 during his concert in Verona.
 The concert and proposal were broadcast live on the Italian radio and TV channel RTL 102.5.
-They have a son, Leone (born 19 March 2018), and a daughter, Vittoria (born 23 March 2021).
-Fedez and Ferragni married in Noto, Sicily on 1 September 2018.
-On 17 March 2022, Fedez publicly shared via Instagram that he was seriously ill with a newly diagnosed disease, though he did not reveal what the disease was at the time.
+They have a son, Leone (born on 19 March 2018), and a daughter, Vittoria (born on 23 March 2021).
+Fedez and Ferragni married in Noto, Sicily, on 1 September 2018.
+The couple split in early 2024.

+On 17 March 2022, Fedez publicly shared via Instagram that he was seriously ill with a newly diagnosed disease, although he did not reveal what the disease was at the time.
 However, on 24 March 2022, he later revealed, again via Instagram, that he had received surgery at San Raffaele Hospital in Milan on 22 March 2022 for removal of a rare pancreatic neuroendocrine tumour.
 The surgery, which lasted 6 hours and involved a partial pancreatectomy, was reported to have gone well.
+On 9 April 2024, in an interview on Belve on Rai 2, Fedez declared that he had attempted suicide at the age of 18.

+In 2024, following an altercation in a club, he was investigated for affray and assault against a personal trainer in Milan's nightlife scene.
+In fact, after the altercation, the personal trainer was the victim of a punitive expedition.
+Following an agreement between Fedez and the trainer, the judge decides for the dismissal of the proceedings, in the absence of a complaint (required by Italian Code of Criminal Procedure) and because the incident was found to be not a affray but rather an attack by several individuals against one.
+The investigations revealed business and friendship relationships between Fedez and figures linked to the Milanese far right and 'Ndrangheta.